 I know this is a lot, and there are a number of things to consider, so below is a brief checklist to help you be ready for church on Sunday:

 - Have I done a health assessment for myself and my household?

 - Do I have chairs or blankets to sit on?

 - Did I print out or download on my phone the bulletin with Heidelberg Catechism and Nicene Creed, along with the song sheets?

 - If I am gluten-free, do I have a gluten-free cracker?

 - Have I (and my kids) used the restroom?

-Once again, we are grateful to be meeting together for worship this Sunday, and we look so forward to seeing each of you in the flesh!
+Once again, we are grateful to be meeting together for worship each Sunday, and we look so forward to seeing each of you in the flesh!